caguiclajmg/github-contrib-fuzzer/README.md

 ### Options

-`--df|--date-from` - Date to start generating commits
+`-df|--date-from` - Date to start generating commits

-`--dt|--date-to` - Date to end generating commits
+`-dt|--date-to` - Date to end generating commits

-`--f|--target-file` - File used to generate commits
+`-f|--target-file` - File used to generate commits

 `-m|--draw-message` - Make commits on certain days as to make the specified message appear on the contribution graph